Ligue de femmes Suisses contre l'alcoolisme: World War I

 Due to the demoralizing effects of World War I and the severe economic crisis which followed it, the work of the Ligue became hampered.
-However, the War aided the temperance women of the Swiss Republic in one way: it permitted them to put into practise some of the principles for which they had been striving for 20 years.
+However, the War aided the temperance women of the Swiss Confederation in one way: it permitted them to put into practise some of the principles for which they had been striving for 20 years.
 Many of them became nurses in the military hospitals along the Swiss frontiers, where they were given the opportunity to distribute temperance literature among the sick and wounded soldiers of the various nations fighting in that vicinity.
 The Ligue was also successful in the establishment of a number of non-alcoholic rest rooms for the soldiers in the military camps along the Swiss borders.

 Although greatly embarrassed by the lack of funds and energetic active members, the Ligue resumed most of its pre-War activities after World War I.